jMeter - Build Test Plan

 What is a Test Plan?

-A Test Plan defines and provides a layout of how and what to test.
-For example the web application as well as the client server application.
-It can be viewed as a container for running tests.
-A complete test plan will consist of one or more elements such as thread groups, logic controllers, sample-generating controllers, listeners, timers, assertions, and configuration elements.
+A Test Plan can be viewed as a container for running tests.
+It defines what to test and how to go about it.
+A complete test plan consists of one or more elements such as thread groups, logic controllers, sample-generating controllers, listeners, timers, assertions, and configuration elements.
 A test plan must have at least one thread group.
-We shall discuss these elements in detail in the next chapter Test Plan Elements.

-Follow the below steps to write a test plan:
+Follow the steps given below to write a test plan −

-Open the JMeter window by clicking on /home/manisha/apache-jmeter-2.9/bin/jmeter.sh.
-The JMeter window will appear as below:This is a JMeter window having nothing added yet.
-Details of the above window are:
+Open the JMeter window by clicking /home/manisha/apache-jmeter-2.9/bin/jmeter.sh.
+The JMeter window will appear as below −

-Workbench node simply provides a place to temporarily store test elements while not in use, for copy/paste purposes.
-When you save your test plan, WorkBench items are not saved with it.
+Workbench node − It simply provides a place to temporarily store test elements while not in use, for copy/paste purposes.
+When you save your test plan, Workbench items are not saved with it.

-Elements (which will be discussed in the next chapter Test Plan Elements) of a test plan can be added by right clicking on the Test Plan node and choosing a new element from the "add" list.
+Elements (which will be discussed in the next chapter Test Plan Elements) can be added to a test plan by right-clicking on the Test Plan node and choosing a new element from the "add" list.

-Alternatively, elements can be loaded from file and added by choosing the "merge" or "open" option.
+Alternatively, you can load an element from a file and add it by choosing the "merge" or "open" option.

-For example let's add a Thread Group element to a Test Plan as shown below:
+For example, let us add a Thread Group element to a Test Plan as shown below −

 To remove an element, make sure the element is selected, right-click on the element, and choose the "remove" option.

-Any element in the Test Plan can be configured in the controls present in JMeter's right-hand frame.
+Any element in the Test Plan can be configured using the controls present in JMeter's right-hand side frame.
 These controls allow you to configure the behavior of that particular test element.
-For example the Thread Group can be configured for number of users, ramp up period etc as below:
+For example, the Thread Group can be configured for a number of users, ramp up periods, etc., as shown below −

 The numbers to the left of the green box are the number of active threads / total number of threads.
 These only apply to a locally run test; they do not include any threads started on remote systems when using client-server mode.

 Using Stop (Control + '.').
-This stops the threads immediately if possible.
+It stops the threads immediately if possible.

 Using Shutdown (Control + ',').
-This requests the threads to stop at the end of any current work.
+It requests the threads to stop at the end of any current work.